google.com,pub-8802863805012006.,DIRECT,f08c47fec0942fa0

 Mastering Paraphrasing and Summarizing

 Academic writing demands incorporating information from credible sources to support your research and arguments.
 However, avoiding plagiarism requires more than simply omitting quotation marks.
-Here’s where strong academic writing skills shine, empowering you to ethically integrate source material through paraphrasing and summarizing.
+Here’s where strong academic writing skills shine, empowering you to ethically integrate source material through effective paraphrasing and summarizing.

 • Summarizing: Condensing complex source material into a concise and accurate summary requires strong comprehension and analytical skills, hallmarks of effective academic writing.
 You can leverage these skills to identify the main points, key arguments, and supporting evidence within the source.
 By skillfully filtering this information, you can then present a succinct summary that captures the essence of the source without unnecessary detail.